7 Raptive Alternatives To Website Monetization (2025)

 • They only work with large websites, which will limit publishers.

-Websites become slower when they use ad networks with multiple partners, since a single page can display ads from various ad exchanges.
+Websites slow down when they use ad networks with multiple partners, because a single page can display ads from various ad exchanges.

-You can use a reliable web host and a caching plugin like FlyingPress to reduce the number of external requests.
+You can use a reliable web host and a caching plugin, such as FlyingPress, to reduce external requests.
 Some plugins delay third-party scripts, but it’s not always optimal.

 Final Thoughts